-A student with a double major who is eligible for either of two degrees (B.A. or B.S.) may choose which degree he or she wishes to receive and will complete the general education requirements for the degree chosen.
+A student with a double major who is eligible for either of two degrees (B.A. or B.S.) may choose the degree he/she wishes to receive and will complete the general education requirements for the degree chosen.

 If requirements for additional baccalaureate majors are completed subsequently, the student may request that these and the date of completion be posted on the permanent academic record.